freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_RANGE.md

 # RETURN VALUE

-Returns CURLE_OK on success or
+curl_easy_setopt(3) returns a CURLcode indicating success or error.

-CURLE_OUT_OF_MEMORY if there was insufficient heap space.
+CURLE_OK (0) means everything was OK, non-zero means an error occurred, see libcurl-errors(3).